petergs/dotfiles/install/INSTALL.md

 # Installation
 ## Overview
 This installtion script assumes a Debian environment.
-If you're not using Debian, you can use the manual mode to skip package installation step.
+If you're not using Debian, you can use the manual mode to skip the package installation step.
 Alternatively, just copy or symlink the required files without this script.

     cd $HOME